tripasect/mpv-Subtitle-Definition/README.md

 ### Python Dependencies

-1. Clone this repository to your local machine:
+1. Clone this repository to your local machine and kick the .lua file out of the directory:

 ```bash
 cd ~/.config/mpv/scripts